An alien revolution, forged by a timeless legacy, threatens to stop mankind’s galactic expansion dead in its tracks…

-Police agent Stefan Lattanzis never expected his planet to become a battlefield, nor Earth for that matter.
-But when scientists from Paludis share a technological breakthrough with Earth authorities, peace escalates to the brink of war in a hurry.
-It doesn’t help that the local aliens have a dangerous and mystifying agenda of their own.
-Meanwhile, a desperate human cult has its own plans to exploit the powerful new technology…
+Stefan Lattanzis never expected his planet to become a battlefield, but when researchers from Paludis share a scientific breakthrough with Earth, peace escalates to the brink of war in a hurry.
+Adding fuel to the fire, the local aliens have a mysterious and devastating agenda of their own, and a desperate human cult has its own plans to exploit the remarkable new technology.

 Saving Paludis is an electrifying sci-fi thrill-ride.
-If you like futuristic technology, alien political intrigue, and high-octane, paranormal action, then you’ll love Clayton Graham’s interstellar adventure!
+If you like futuristic technology, alien political intrigue, and high-octane, paranormal action, then you’ll love this incredible interstellar adventure!

 Five Star reviews from Readers’ Favorite